-A General Practitioner (GP) is an appropriately qualified and registered medical professional with knowledge and skills to provide personal, family, whānau and community orientated comprehensive primary care medical services to individuals.
-As part of the general practice team, they are responsible for providing patient-centered, interdisciplinary and culturally appropriate, and individual holistic care to a defined population.
+A General Practitioner (GP) who is an appropriately qualified and registered medical professional with the knowledge and skills to provide personal, family, whānau and community orientated comprehensive primary care medical services to individuals.

+As part of the general practice team, they will be responsible for providing patient-centered, interdisciplinary and culturally appropriate, and individual holistic care to a defined population as part of the general practice team.